Bloodaxe (character)

 Bloodaxe (Jackie Lukus) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as a foe of Thor and Thunderstrike.
 This character first appeared in Thor #449, though she did not adopt her name and appearance until #450.
 The name also applies to the axe used by this character.

 Bloodaxe's identity was initially a mystery; all early panels of the character's alter ego were depicted as being concealed by shadow or as a silhouette.
-Due to the sheer muscular mass of Bloodaxe (a direct result of the Asgardian magic within the axe), it was also impossible to determine whether the mortal alias was even male or female.
-Many supporting cast members of Thunderstrike were hinted at being Bloodaxe but many of those clues would later turn out to be red herrings to conceal 'his' true identity.
-It was only after Bloodaxe was defeated that the mortal alias was revealed to be Jackie Lukus, a confidant and love interest of Thunderstrike's alias Eric Masterson.
+Due to the sheer muscular mass of Bloodaxe (a direct result of the Asgardian magic within the axe), it was also impossible to determine their gender.
+Many supporting cast members of Thunderstrike were hinted at being Bloodaxe, but many of them would turn out to be red herrings.
+It was only after Bloodaxe was defeated that they were revealed to be Jackie Lukus, a confidant and love interest of Thunderstrike's alias Eric Masterson.

 Fictional character biography

-A figure in shadow found the axe once wielded by Skurge the Executioner, and in picking it up was transformed by its magic into a superhuman being.
-This new being then went into action as Bloodaxe, battling the police and slaying drug dealers.
+A figure in shadow discovers the axe once wielded by Skurge the Executioner.
+When they pick up the axe, they are transformed by its magic into a superhuman being.
+As Bloodaxe, they battle the police and kill drug dealers.

-Bloodaxe first fought Thor when the mortal Eric Masterson was using the identity of Thor.
-Bloodaxe then battled Doctor Strange, and encountered Susan Austin.
-He then fought Code: Blue and Earth Force.

-When the real Thor returned, Masterson became Thunderstrike and fought Bloodaxe again.
-Bloodaxe first encountered Thunderstrike when she arrived to kill a low-level villain called Carjack and his gang.
-Thunderstrike thwarted Bloodaxe and took custody of the axe.
+Bloodaxe first battles Eric Masterson, who had been using the identity of Thor.
+When the real Thor returns, Masterson becomes Thunderstrike and battles Bloodaxe again.
+Bloodaxe first encounters Thunderstrike when they arrive to kill the low-level villain Carjack and his gang.
+Thunderstrike thwarts Bloodaxe and takes custody of the axe.
+Bloodaxe is revealed to be Jackie Lukus, Eric Masterson's confidant and love interest.

-Thunderstrike later defeated Bloodaxe and succumbed to the axe's will in an attempt to obtain more power to defeat an even more powerful villain, Set the Serpent God of Death.
-After Set was destroyed, Thunderstrike was possessed by the axe's murderous curse.
-As no-one was able to stop his rampage, Masterson chose to sacrifice himself in order to destroy the Bloodaxe forever.
+Thunderstrike later utilizes Executioner's axe to defeat Set.
+After Set is destroyed, Thunderstrike is possessed by the axe's curse.
+As no one is able to stop his rampage, Thunderstrikes sacrifices himself to permanently destroy the axe.

-The axe was then re-introduced during Dan Jurgens' Thor run, where it was used by Thor in conjunction with Mjolnir.
-Thor later destroyed it with the Odinforce after he felt the curse beginning to work on him.
+The axe reappears during Dan Jurgens' Thor run, where Thor utilizes it in conjunction with Mjolnir.
+Thor later destroys the axe after he feels its curse beginning to affect him.